vitroid/GenIce/README.md

 Combinations of the new algorithm and other improvements in coding, the processing time of GenIce2 is about five times faster than that of GenIce1.

-## And even faster!
+## Core algorithm is separated.

-The core part of the new algorithm is separated as the TileCycles package and rewritten in C++.
-It becomes 40 times faster with the same algorithm.
+The core part of the new algorithm is separated as the TileCycles package.

 ## Colaboratory-ready!